 Another 113 words(8 lines of text) are included under the topic Early Westfall Notables in all our PDF Extended History products.

 For many Germans, emigration to North America was an inviting alternative to the trials of life in the old country.
 From the mid-17th into the present century, thousands of Germans migrated across the Atlantic.
 They capitalized on the chance to escape poverty and persecution, and to own their own land.
 After 1650, Germans settled throughout the states of Pennsylvania, Texas, New York, Illinois, and California.
 Many also landed in Canada, settling in Ontario or father west on the rich land of the prairies.
 Among them:

-Westfall Settlers in the United States in the 17th Century
+Westfall Settlers in United States in the 17th Century

-Westfall Settlers in the United States in the 18th Century
+Westfall Settlers in United States in the 18th Century

-Westfall Settlers in the United States in the 19th Century
+Westfall Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.